zbanks/noodle/static/help.md

 <!-- If `N` is provided, perform a fuzzy match with up to `N` edits.
 (NB: consecutive inserts are not allowed) -->

 Noodle supports the following regex syntax: `[...]`, `[^...]`, `.`, `*`, `+`, `?`, `(...)`, `|`, `{...}`.

+Before matching, words are converted to lowercase and stripped of whitespace and non-alphabetical symbols (punctuation, numbers).

+To explicitly match spaces, include "`!_`" at the end of the expression.
+When enabled, the matched phrase is surrounded by spaces, and space characters can be explicitly matched with the "`_`" character.

+To explicitly match other symbols, include "`!'`" at the end of the expression.
+When enabled, these symbols can be matched with the "`'`" character.

+Regardless of setting, and unlike normal regular expressions, the period ("`.`") is only equivalent to "`[a-z]`".
+To match *any* symbol, use "`[a-z'_]`".

 Noodle has additional support for anagram-like constriants with angle bracket syntax: `<...>`